nilqed/spadlib/README.md

 Then

-    quickLoad "packageName"
+    quickLoad packageName

 should compile/load your package/domain/category.

 #### Note
-If `quickLoad` is unknown after `FriCAS` start, you have to enter
+If `quickLoad` is unknown after `FriCAS` start, you also have to enter

         )frame next

-under certain circumstances (depends on start parameters).
+when not using the `-nosman` start parameter.

 **BTW** nothing will be changed to your `FriCAS` installation, i.e. the packages are available at runtime only.